PeterUpfold/pfsense-reset-routing-hack/README.md

 ## PFSense 2.5.0

-Maybe also need to
+Maybe also need to add static route to allow access to the VPN gateway at all in UI -- `/system_routes.php`

-    route add vpn-ip/32 wan-dg
+Also after a reboot of the static gateway, the VPN client has to be started again (via cron??) -- /etc/rc.openvpn

 ## Licence